MESD/SettingsBundle/README.md

 ###Documentation

-The documentation is stored in the `Resources/doc/index.md` file in this bundle:
+The documentation is stored in the `Resources/doc` directory in this bundle:

 [Read the Documentationn](https://github.com/MESD/SettingsBundle/blob/master/Resources/doc/index.md)